techfolios/techfolios.github.io/docs/user-guide/quickstart.md

 Make sure the repository name is correct.
 As you can see in this example, since my GitHub username is "philipmjohnson", the repository name must be "philipmjohnson.github.io".
 If the first part of the repository name does not match your GitHub username exactly, then you need to rename your repository right now to make it match.
 Click on the Settings link to rename your repo, it's easy to fix.
 :::

 Now let's fix the "About" section to link to your portfolio.
 Click on the gear icon next to the "About" label, which brings up a dialog box.
-Add "Professional Portfolio" as the description, add "https://USERNAME.github.io" (where USERNAME is our username) as the website, and (if you want) add "professional-portfolio" as a topic.
+Add "Professional Portfolio" as the description, add "https://USERNAME.github.io" (where USERNAME is your username) as the website, and (if you want) add "professional-portfolio" as a topic.
 The result should look like this:

 ![](/img/quickstart/about-dialog.png)